zvirgilio/ExtraTrees/README.md

 > **Note on Performance:** Predictably, the error rate is high if `k` (the number of features included) is 2.
 Since the ideal first split is to split the dataset in half based on whether x (or y) is positive or negative, but the data is randomly distributed, this split does not decrease the entropy at all.
 A more extreme split will do better as the initial feature but leads to worse overall performance.

 ### 2. Iris Dataset (`iris_test.py`)
 Running `iris_test.py` as main tests the accuracy of the algorithm on the standard Iris classification toy dataset using an 80-20 training-test split.
+The current parameters in the forest predict 29/30 of the test cases correctly.